|

 Research Is Being Conducted on Fibromyalgia?

-that abnormally low levels of the hormone cortisol may be
+studies show that abnormally low levels of the hormone

-Hospital in Boston, Massachusetts, and at the University of
+Women's Hospital in Boston, Massachusetts, and at the

-Michigan Medical Center in Ann Arbor, researchers are
+University of Michigan Medical Center in Ann Arbor,

-studying regulation of the function of the adrenal gland
+researchers are studying regulation of the function of the

-(which makes cortisol) in fibromyalgia.
-People whose bodies
+adrenal gland (which makes cortisol) in fibromyalgia.
+People

-make inadequate amounts of cortisol experience many of the
+whose bodies make inadequate amounts of cortisol experience

-same symptoms as people with fibromyalgia.
-It is hoped that
+many of the same symptoms as people with fibromyalgia.
+It is

 NIAMS research studies are